potsawee/hierarchical_ensemble_summ/README.md

 # inference call -- similar to model.generate() in the huggingface library
 # all the arguments in model.generate() can be used there
 # the input to each model can be different, so we define the input separately
-# the input is input_ids which is created using standard tokenization process
+# the input is input_ids which is created using the standard tokenization process
 output_ids = ensemble_generate(
         ensemble,
         [inputs1.input_ids, inputs2.input_ids, inputs3.input_ids],